 A: We estimate it will take approximately 30 to 45 minutes of staff time to enter your responses in the online Civic 50 Orange County survey.
 Additional time will be required to pull together the required quantitative information about your company.
-We recommend that you use the Quantitative Survey Questions Preview Sheet (click to download) to help you prepare and collect the 11 required numbers you will need to know to complete the survey.
-This packet contains the survey questions for your reference and applicants can save their responses in the password-protected system and retrieve them at their convenience.
-Also see the Survey Completion Instructions Section for further details.
+See the Survey Completion Instructions Section for further details.

 Q: What is the deadline?